 The squirrel remained.
 I had but one choice left.

 I drew both pistols, thumbing back the hammers as I cleared leather.

 "Norman?" a voice said from behind me.

 I turned in surprise.
 A woman in a Stetson hat and the khaki uniform of a Eudora Police Officer stood at the bottom of the three steps leading up to the porch.
 She was looking up at me, her face painted with worry and concern.

 “Hey, Pat,” I said, trying to catch my breath.
 I released the hammers slowly and holstered the guns.
 “Dang squirrel went and got my dander up.
 Won’t get off the dern porch.
 Just keeps staring at me.”

-Patricia McCrea had been Chief of Police for the Eudora Police Department throughout the last five Presidential administrations.
+Patricia McCrea had been Chief of Police for Eudora throughout the last three decades.
 We go back a ways, Pat and I. I don’t have many friends, I used to, but they grew old and died.
 Pat was someone who was there for me when I needed her, and for that alone she will always have my trust and respect, while I will always have her back.

 I glanced over at the squirrel in time to see it bound off the porch and run up a tree, disappearing within its foliage.
 It was all I could do not to put a few rounds into the tree.

 I turned back to Pat, a sheepish smile on my face.

 “You okay, Norman?”
 Pat said, stepping up onto the porch.